 Mr Speaker, Sir, it is estimated that over 140 million people will be forced to migrate within their countries by 2050 due to climate change.
-It is estimated that around 500 million women do not have access to menstrual products or safe hygienic spaces to use inadequate water sanitation and hygiene equating to 9% of the 5.8 million deaths of children globally.
-Mr Speaker, Sir, inequality and access to water can also be a catalyst to conflict.
-We have seen in 2013, 27 conflicts around the world were related to water, rising to 71 in 2017.
-The Russian invasion of the Ukraine has exacerbated water-related tensions by targeting civilian infrastructures.
-The RACD estimates that 1.4 million Ukrainians now have no access to safe water, with a further 4.6 million experiencing limited access.
+It is estimated that around 500 million women do not have access to menstrual products or safe hygienic spaces to use inadequate water sanitation and hygiene, equating to 9% of the 5.8 million deaths of children globally.
+Mr Speaker, Sir, inequality and access to water can also be catalysts to conflict.
+We have seen in 2013 that 27 conflicts around the world were related to water, rising to 71 in 2017.
+The Russian invasion of Ukraine has exacerbated water-related tensions by targeting civilian infrastructure.
+The OECD estimates that 1.4 million Ukrainians now have no access to safe water, with a further 4.6 million experiencing limited access.

 When we talk about a long-term solution to water scarcity, Mr Speaker, Sir, the first thing we speak about is infrastructure.
-Lack of infrastructure has devastating effect on human health and economy.
-Fragile pipework and lack of supply to major regions not only waste resources but also impact on everyone's Water of Life.
-For this reason, Mr Speaker, Sir, smart investments in clean water and sanitation prevents needless deaths and transforms lives.
-According to the United Nations, 100 to 200 million m3 of water could be saved globally by 2013 simply by reducing leak.
-And, this is what our government is also doing, Mr Speaker, Sir.
+Lack of infrastructure has a devastating effect on human health and the economy.
+Fragile pipework and lack of supply to major regions not only waste resources but also impact everyone's Water of Life.
+For this reason, Mr Speaker, Sir, smart investments in clean water and sanitation prevent needless deaths and transform lives.
+According to the United Nations, 100 to 200 million m3 of water could be saved globally by 2013 simply by reducing leaks.
+And this is what our government is also doing, Mr Speaker, Sir.

-When we have been talking about Water In-House Pipe Replacement Scheme, but what have we seen, Mr Speaker, Sir - criticism from Opposition.
-We have all heard how the Leader of the Opposition has been frontally attacking the Central Water Authority, the GM and the In-House Pipe Replacement.
-We have also heard all the false and gratuitous allegation made by the
+When we have been talking about the Water In-House Pipe Replacement Scheme, we have seen criticism from the opposition, Mr Speaker, Sir.
+We have all heard how the Leader of the Opposition has been frontally attacking the Central Water Authority, the GM, and the In-House Pipe Replacement.
+We have also heard all the false and gratuitous allegations made by the

 Opposition in the press conference last Tuesday.
-In-House Pipe Replacement, Mr Speaker, Sir, is in fact pipes replaced by employees of the CWA and I would like to thank the Prime Minister and hon.
-Joe Lesjongard, where the Prime Minister himself is chairing a Committee on this in regards to water supply across entire Mauritius.
+In-House Pipe Replacement, Mr Speaker, Sir, is, in fact, pipes replaced by employees of the CWA, and I would like to thank the Prime Minister and hon.
+Joe Lesjongard, where the Prime Minister himself is chairing a committee on this in regard to water supply across entire Mauritius.

-And we also have to thank all the staff, dedicated staff of the CWA, Mr Speaker, Sir, because they are working hard.
-I have myself experienced how they have worked, whether it is in my Constituency No.17 where people from Midlands, though there is Midlands Dam, don't get water from Midlands.
+And we also have to thank all the staff, the dedicated staff of the CWA, Mr Speaker, Sir, because they are working hard.
+I have myself experienced how they have worked, whether it is in my constituency No. 17, where people from Midlands, though there is Midlands Dam, don't get water from Midlands.
 All the water is carried towards the north either for irrigation or for potable use.
-There is a study to see how we can provide water for people of Midlands in this region.
+There is a study to see how we can provide water for the people of Midlands in this region.
 There is another study where we have worked with the private sector, Mr Speaker, Sir, in the north; we have to thank the private sector, the Domain Saint-Antoine.
 For example, Mr Speaker, Sir, for Constituency No. 6, there is a big problem of water there, Mr Speaker, Sir.
-There has been collaboration between the CWA and the private sector whereby they are giving us wayleave so that we can construct a borehole there and we are going from Constituency No.7 where the boreholes will be to provide water in Constituency No.6 and partly No.7.
-This is being done in collaboration and this being done in-house, Mr Speaker, Sir.
+There has been collaboration between the CWA and the private sector whereby they are giving us wayleaves so that we can construct a borehole there, and we are going from Constituency No. 7, where the boreholes will be to provide water in Constituency No. 6 and partly No. 7.
+This is being done in collaboration and this is being done in-house, Mr Speaker, Sir.